- Cyber & Engineering Academic Center / Math & Systems Engineering Center

 Character Development Lab

 West Point is implementing a Comprehensive Character Development System for cadets within the William E. Simon Center for the Professional Military Ethic (SCPME).
-New initiatives will enhance the long history of quality character education provided to the Corps of Cadets.
-USMA’s Comprehensive Character Development System helps cadets understand what it means to be a commissioned leader of character who achieves the West Point Leader Development System’s outcomes of living honorably and leading honorably.
-The USMA Character Development Lab will contribute to the pressing challenge of assessing character growth and developing and testing interventions, identifying best practices for character formation, and exporting Army-optimal character activities and measurement instruments.
-SCPME will also offer CIADs (Character Individual Advanced Development) opportunities to cadets who have been selected to serve on the Honor, Trust, Respect, and Peer Support Committees.
+The USMA Character Development Lab will advance scientific insights that help cultivate a culture of character growth and, ultimately, produce leaders of character that live and lead honorably as they serve the nation.
+SCPME will also offer Character Individual Advanced Development (IAD) opportunities to cadets who have been selected to serve on the Honor, Trust, Respect, and Peer Support Committees.

 Modern War Institute